sequentech/step/README.md

 🚀 Rocket has launched from http://127.0.0.1:8000
 ```

+2. **Hasura console** is automatically launched on this devcontainer as a docker
-2. **Launch Hasura console**, to enable automatic tracking of the changes in the
+service along with , to enable automatic tracking of the changes in the
    database metadata executing the following command in a dedicated terminal:

 ```bash